Charges for Possession of Illegal Firearm

 Contact Weinstein Legal Today

 When facing charges for illegal possession of a firearm, time is of the essence.
 You cannot wait any longer to begin forming your defense and the prosecutor’s office is already hard at work to prove your guilt.
 It is imperative that you take all the necessary steps to protect your constitutional rights, including seeking experienced legal representation to make your case in front of a judge.
+With three offices in major Florida cities, we are ready to help:

 It may be possible to get your illegal possession of firearm charges either dropped entirely or significantly reduced.
 This can help you to avoid lengthy jail and prison sentences, allow you to retain your voting rights as well as the right to own and possess a firearm or weapon, and so much more.